humanmade/altis-cloud/docs/cdn-purge.md

 }
 ```

-Set `"cdn-media-purge": true` to initiate cdn purge for media on delete attachment.
+Set `"cdn-media-purge": true` to enabled cdn purging of media on when attachments are deleted